 A variety of didactic experiences are included in the fellowship experience itself.
-Some of these experiences are mandatory, whereas others are strongly encouraged or optional depending on the specific rotations selected by a Mandatory didactics throughout the two-year, training given fellow. experience include Child Neuropsychology Seminar (weekly), Neuropsychology Readings Group (biweekly), Research, Ethics, and Professional Development Seminar (monthly), Multicultural Seminar (monthly), Supervision Competencies Workshop (monthly), and Psychology Grand Rounds/Continuing Education Series (approximately monthly).
-Individual rotations may also involve participation in rotation-specific didactics or conferences, such as Tumor Board or multidisciplinary rounds.
+Some of these experiences are mandatory, whereas others are strongly encouraged or optional depending on the specific rotations selected by a given fellow.
+Mandatory didactics throughout the two-year. training experience include Neuropsychology Seminar (bi-weekly), Team Based Learning in Neuropsychology (weekly), Research, Professional Development Ethics. and (monthly), Multicultural Seminar (monthly), Supervision Competencies Workshop (approximately monthly during year 1), and Psychology Grand Rounds/Continuing Education Series (approximately monthly).
+Individual rotations may also involve participation in rotationspecific didactics or conferences, such as Tumor Board or multidisciplinary rounds.
 Most fellows also elect to take the Baylor College of Medicine Neuroscience course alongside BCM medical students in Spring of fellowship year 1.
-Optional didactic opportunities include BCM Neuropsychology Grand Rounds (adult),

-TCH Neurology Grand Rounds, TCH Pediatric Grand Rounds, Taquitos de Sesos (an internationally available cultural neuropsychology focused didactic series) and a range of seminars hosted by the Houston Neuropsychological Society.
+Optional didactic opportunities include BCM Neuropsychology Grand Rounds (adult), TCH Neurology Grand Rounds, TCH Pediatric Grand Rounds, Taquitos de Sesos (an internationally available cultural neuropsychology focused didactic series) and a range of seminars hosted by the Houston Neuropsychological Society.
 Fellows who have not previously taken an intensive course in the neurosciences and neuroanatomy are strongly encouraged to take the BCM Neuroscience Course (a module within the standard medical school curriculum) during the Spring of Fellowship year 1.